MarcoLodini/windows365/Windows365/enterprise/enrollment-status-page.md

 > [!NOTE]
 >
-> Autopilot Device Preparation (preview) for Frontline devices in shared mode and Enrollment Status Page or not compatible.
-If you enable Autopilot Device Preparation for Cloud PCs within provisioning policies, ESP is disabled.
+> Autopilot device preparation (preview) for Windows 365 Frontline devices in shared mode and the ESP aren't compatible.
+If you enable Autopilot device preparation for Cloud PCs within provisioning policies, ESP is disabled.

 ## Windows 365 and the ESP process